IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 	- from here you can monitor if your peers crash, if the chaincode containers are running, and logs for all

 The network is all setup.
-Now we need to copy the peer data and pass it to our application.
+Now we need to copy the peer data and pass it to our application (only need this step if we run the app localy, which I recommend. alternative is to run in bluemix).

 1. Click the "myblockchain" tile in you Bluemix Dashboard
 1. Click the "Service Credentials" link on the left